Atrop1n/OutKeeper/README.md

 We will use 2 Lambda functions: train_recognizer and recognize_person.
 Last but not least, we will need some APIs to be able to interact between S3 buckets, application and ESP32-CAM board.
 Change API URLs in application and microcontroller code for your API URLs.

+Please note that I have disabled all the original AWS APIs and Lambda functions.
+To make use of the program, you need to make your own AWS instance and adjust code appropriately.